lkesteloot/trs80/packages/trs80-tool/README.md

     % trs80-tool convert --baud 1500 in1.cas in2.cas in3.cas out.wav
     % trs80-tool convert --baud 1500 in1.bas in2.3bn out.wav

+If a system program doesn't have a built-in start address, one will be guessed by the `info` command:

+    % trs80-tool info in.cas
+    in.cas: System program (VCEPRN, /17408) on a low speed cassette

+The start address can be set with the `--start` flag:

+    % trs80-tool convert --start 17408 in.cas out.cas
+    Wrote out.cas: System program (VCEPRN) in low speed CAS file
+    % trs80-tool info out.cas
+    out.cas: System program (VCEPRN) on a low speed cassette

+The address `auto` can be used to guess an appropriate start address:

+    % trs80-tool convert --start auto in.cas out.cas
+    Wrote out.cas: System program (VCEPRN) in low speed CAS file

 An assembly language listing disassembly file can be generated from `.CMD` and `.3BN` files: